corcoted/corcoted.github.io/research.md

 I do this work in collaboration with Michael Van Stipdonk in the Chemistry and Biochemistry Department at Duquesne, both in Mike's lab, where I've installed a 20-W CO<sub>2</sub> laser onto his linear ion trap (Thermo-Fisher LTQ), and at free electron user facilities such as the Free Electron Laser for Infrared eXperiments ([FELIX](http://www.ru.nl/felix/)) at Radboud University in Nijmegen, the Netherlands and Le Centre Laser Infrarouge d'Orsay ([CLIO](http://old.clio.lcp.u-psud.fr/clio_eng/clio_eng.htm)) at Université Paris-Sud in Orsay, France.
-Presently we are interested in high-valence actinide chemistry, in collaboration with John Gibson from Lawrence Berkeley National Laboratory (Berkeley, CA).
+Presently we are interested in gas-phase actinide chemistry, in collaboration with John Gibson from Lawrence Berkeley National Laboratory (Berkeley, CA).

-### Fluorescent detection of lead in water
+### Optical detection of contaminants in water
 ![Homemade fluorometer](./assets/photos/LG4-photo.png)<br />
 Homemade fluorometer for measuring lead in drinking water {:flt}

-In collaboration with Partha Basu at IUPUI, we've build a small handheld spectrometer that uses a specific turn-on fluorophor for detecting lead in drinking water.
-The latest version of the device is sensitive down to about 2 ppb concentrations (by mass), below the EPA action limit of 15 ppb.
-Our hope is to make several copies of the device and test homes in the neighborhoods of Pittsburgh near Duquesne.
+In collaboration with Partha Basu at IUPUI and David Kahler in Duquesne's Center for Environmental Research and Education, we've build a small handheld spectrometer/colorimeter that can (1) use a specific turn-on fluorophor for detecting lead in drinking water and (2) perform a suite of color-based water quality measurements.
+The latest version of the device is sensitive to lead down to about 2 ppb concentrations (by mass), below the EPA action limit of 15 ppb.
+Another test we are developing is measuring fluoride concentrations and water hardness.
+Our hope is to make several copies of the device and test homes in the neighborhoods of Pittsburgh near Duquesne and at test sites in South Africa.

 [See my recent blog post for more detail.](/research/2018/03/08/lead-background.html)